Stay up to date

 Break glass is another interesting control model where privileged account access bypasses normal access control procedures.
 It is similar to extending someone’s rights temporarily when other alternatives (normal process) are exhausted, such as helpdesk or support is unavailable, and the system admin is on leave.
 Break glass is normally the case where the user does not have privileged account access otherwise and is allowed in exceptional instances as defined by the organisation.

 Discuss your concerns today

 What does ACL mean in Computers?

-Access control list or ACL stands for a list of permissions or permissions for a specific resource.
+Access control list or ACL is a list of permissions or permissions for a specific resource.
 Typically ACLs are applied on a file, directory, or network resource, though they also may be used at the process level.
 Access control security measures include access control lists, commonly written as ACLs, to maintain the integrity of a network or an environment.